darconeous/openthread/spinel-status-codes.md

 # Status Codes

+Status codes are sent from the NCP to the host via `PROP_LAST_STATUS` using the `CMD_VALUE_IS` command to indicate the return status of a previous command.
+As with any response, the TID field of the FLAG byte is used to correlate the response with the request.

+Note that most successfully executed commands do not indicate a last status of `STATUS_OK`.
+The usual way the NCP indicates a successful command is to mirror the property change back to the host.
+For example, if you do a `CMD_VALUE_SET` on `PROP_PHY_ENABLED`, the NCP would indicate success by responding with a `CMD_VALUE_IS` for `PROP_PHY_ENABLED`.
+If the command failed, `PROP_LAST_STATUS` would be emitted instead.

+See (#prop-last-status) for more information on `PROP_LAST_STATUS`.

  *  0: `STATUS_OK`: Operation has completed successfully.
  *  1: `STATUS_FAILURE`: Operation has failed for some undefined
     reason.